- Why CareerMash?

 This needs to change.
 Tech employers need to hire and promote more women, and not just for social equity.
 Female participation is good for business.
 Limited female participation in tech means limited access to the skills and talents of half the population.
 At a time when information technology is about collaboration and social intelligence, women have a lot to offer.
 Women, as consumers and business leaders, increasingly make the technology buying decisions.
 So it makes sense for tech employers to hire smart, creative women.

 A big part of the problem is that not enough young women choose tech careers.
 While they make up half of the workforce, female enrolment in tech programs is low at 25%.
 Why does this problem exist?
 Researchers have found that young women often hear, from an early age, that tech is geeky and not for them so they avoid educational paths that would prepare them for roles in tech-related fields.
 But as CareerMash shows, the future is in interesting, fun, creative, cool and social mashed-up hybrid jobs that combine tech with leadership and every imaginable field.
 A key part of the CareerMash mission is to get this message out to girls and increase their participation in tech.

 There are many ways to participate in CareerMash.
 Organizations can become corporate members.
-Tech professionals can join our Role Model program to inspire students.
-Educators can book Role Models for class visits and participate in our special events.
+Tech professionals can join our Role Model and Online Mentoring program to inspire students.
+Educators can book Role Models for class visits and have their class participate in our Online Mentoring with CareerMash program.
 Students can submit guest blogs for our consideration and “like” us on Facebook to spread the word amongst their friends.
 For more information on any of our initiatives or how you can help get the message out contact CareerMash at email@example.com.